What fees come with a rewards card?

 Below, we’ve broken down some of the main fees you can expect to pay while carrying a rewards credit card in your pocket.

 Want some of the best rewards credit card deals available?
-Compare below. - page last updated September 18, 2020
+Compare below. - last updated December 03, 2020

 Fees when you use your card

 There are some fees you might pay just for having your card, or because you use your card in a certain way.
 These include:

 The annual fee is one of the main fees you’ll have to budget for when you pick up a rewards credit card.
 Rewards cards usually come with a steeper fee than regular credit cards, often ranging between $100 and $450.
 On the other hand, you can find options with no annual fee at all - but there aren’t many.

 If you hit up the ATM with credit card in hand, be prepared to pay for the privilege.
 The cash advance fee can come in the form of a set dollar amount, or as a percentage of the amount of cash you withdraw.
 Plus, it’s not just the fee you have to worry about - when withdrawing cash using your credit card, you’ll pay the cash advance interest rate as well, which is often much higher than regular interest, and is applied straight away, with no interest free period.

 Travel often?
 Or maybe you have a weakness for online shopping at international stores?
 Either way, if you’re using your card to make payments in foreign currency, keep in mind that the international transaction fee will apply.
 Like the cash advance fee, this might come in the form of a dollar value, but is more often charged as a percentage of your purchase amount.

 Rewards program fee